xarvh/exalted-cypher-system/splats/lunars/charms.md

 # Full Moon

+### Spider-Climbing Attitude
+``

+The Lunar finds purchase on smooth stone and craggy overhangs, reshaping her body to maintain her grip.
+She can move up or down sheer vertical surfaces like walls or move upside down on horizontal surfaces like ceilings.
+If she ends her movement somewhere she couldn’t normally stand and doesn’t use this Charm on her next turn, she falls as usual.

+### Trickster Octopus Dexterity
+``

+The Lunar renders her body malleable and amorphous, flowing through binding chains or a mighty beast’s grasp.
+This Charm aids in escaping physical restraints on the Lunar’s person, like picking the lock on manacles around her wrists or wriggling out of ropes tied around her.
+She doubles 9s and adds (Essence) successes.
+Against mun- dane restraints, she escapes regardless of her roll’s result — instead, failure means a complication ensues, such as her lockpick breaking as she opens the manacles, or her escape taking long enough that her captors have returned.
+Alternatively, this Charm can be used when the Lunar opposes an enemy’s grapple control roll.

+### Shifting Many-Legged Stride
+``

+---> Also increases the speed!

+The Lunar’s legs change with every footfall, adapting to whatever landscape she traverses.
+She ignores the effects of non-magical difficult terrain on a single move action.
+Alternatively, she raises the difficulty of a gambit that would impede her movement, including grapple and unhorse gambits, by (Essence).

 ### Emerald Grasshopper Form (Full Moon, Tier 1)
 ``
 *The Lunar compresses the fullness of her divinity into the humblest of forms.*